dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1978: Compulsory models stifle student creativity.
+### T1978: Compulsory attendance can stifle creativity and independent thinking.

 |Support|
 |---|